Please CLICK on underlined links & Images to view:

 The second through fifth pair of abdominal appendages are pleopods or gills that create a water current.

-The sixth pair is uropods, which form the tail fan.
+The sixth pair are uropods, which form the tail fan.

 Food & Digestion. -- Fish and some clams and snails constitute the food.
 These are captured by chelipeds and food is passed on to the mouthparts and to the mouth.
 The mouth is ventrally located near the mandibles.